wptrainingteam/setting-up-ecommerce-using-woocommerce/README.md

 *   Identify multiple ways in which WooCommerce satisfies the needs of an eCommerce retailer.
 *   Install the WooCommerce plugin and complete the initial setup wizard.
-*   Add and modify products, review orders, and change the store settings.
+*   Modify products, review orders, and change the store settings.

 ## Target Audience